How Tests Are Scored

 - Pretest questions do not count toward the score.

-Occasionally, a test taker may feel his or her score has been reported incorrectly and may request that ETS verify the scores.
+Occasionally, a test taker may feel his or her score has been reported incorrectly and may request that ETS review the scores.

-Score verification for constructed-response tests consists of having a scorer review the responses and the original scores to determine whether the ratings are consistent with the scoring rules established for that test.
+Score review for constructed-response tests consists of having a scorer review the responses and the original scores to determine whether the ratings are consistent with the scoring rules established for that test.

-Score verification is available for multiple-choice tests that are delivered in paper format, but is not available for multiple-choice tests that are delivered on computer because those answers are scored once at the test center, transmitted electronically and then verified at ETS before being reported.
+The score review service is not available for multiple-choice questions because those answers are scored once at the test center, and then transmitted to ETS, where they are verified before being reported.

-- Understanding Your Praxis™ Scores for Test Takers
+- Understanding Your Praxis® Scores for Test Takers

 - Constructed-Response and Other Performance Assessments